lamperez/xiaomi-lightbar-nrf24/readme.md

 - Steps is a number from 1 to 15.
 - Default is the code sent by the original control.
 - Wrong codes (e.g. `0x0800`) are silently ignored.
-- The intensity and color scales are 0 to 15.
+- The brightness and color temperature scales are 0 to 15.
-- Steps higher than 15 saturate the intensity or color, but they are not immediately applied.
+- Steps higher than 15 saturate the brightness or color temperature, but they are not immediately applied.
 Instead, they wait for the next update.
-This can be used to fix an absolute value of intensity or color, without flicker.
+This can be used to fix an absolute value of brightness or color temperature, without flicker.

 ## CRC checksum